Study Site: Nairobi, Kenya

-Median age: total: 18.8 years
+Median age: total 19.1 years

-Urban population: 22% of total population
+Urban population: 24% of total population

-Per Capita GDP: $1,600
+Per Capita GDP: $1,800

-Language: English (official), Kiswahili (official), numerous indigenous languages
+Languages: English (official), Kiswahili (official), numerous indigenous languages

 The national dish of Kenya is a cornmeal mush called Ugali.
 It is cornmeal cooked with water to a thick consistency and poured out onto a board or plate for everyone to eat from.
 Other popular staple foods include rice, bread, chapatti (a type of Indian bread), beef, chicken, goat, tilapia and an assortment of fresh vegetables and fruits.
 In Kenya, collard greens are both cheap and popular.
 There is a long association with the Indian Ocean trade which created some very characteristic regional cooking; rice and fish, flavored with wonderful coconut.
 Tamarind and other exotic spices are the main ingredients.
 When Kenyans go out, they go for a big blow-out feast, which is always a huge pile of nyama choma (roast meat).
 You can order your meat of choice; goat, beef, mutton or chicken, and the way you prefer to eat it; either cooked, fried or roasted.
-If you are a vegetarian, don’t worry.
-Kenya recipes offer a lot to choose from.
-Besides an abundance of delicious assortments of fruit, you can find meat-free pasta dishes, omelet’s, vegetables and potatoes.

 The World Factbook, 2013-2014.
 Washington, DC: Central Intelligence Agency, 2013.